tsainez/examples/matlab/README.md

-# TODO
+# README

-* Clean up and prune some of these files.
-Determine which are worth keeping.
+Note that some of these files are not useful without images to go with them.
+At the moment, it's disorganized random reference material that could be useful in starting a larger project.